huuff/exobrain/programming/databases/sql/correlated-subquery.md

 # Correlated subquery
-A subquery that uses some attribute from the outer query.
+A subquery that uses some attribute from the outer query, this attribute is called the *correlation variable*.
 Knowing the name of this concept has helped me look for help in google in the past.

 ## Example
 ```sql